jayedrashid/Photoshop-Design-Notes/README.md

 - choose a foreground color
 - then press Alt + Option + Delete to fill the layer with that color

+<h2 align="center">Neon Portrait Effect</h2>

+- drag n drop an image
+- make selection with Pen Tool press P
+- from options bar choose mode Shape, Fill none, Stroke white 10 px
+- now draw face, hair, eyes etc
+- press Ctrl to close drawing
+- press A for Path Selection Tool to select any of the shapes and edit them
+- to make photo layer a fill go adjustment layer panel >> Solid Color then choose a dark color.
+- select all face layers then press Ctrl + G to group
+- select all sunglasses layers then press Ctrl + G to group
+- now double click on face layer group for layer style
+- choose Outer Glow for neon effect
+- choose Drop Shadow
+- change color of sunglasses layers group from Outer Layer
+- from face layers group Alt + drag the sub Effect layer to the sunglasses layers group
+- now copy those 3 layer groups
+- from new groups delete Drop Shadow
+- from new groups selected press Ctrl + E to Rasterize layer
+- now right click on this layer >> Convert to Smart Object
+- go Filter >> Blur >> Gaussian Blur to radius 114.8
+- choose Ellipse Tool
+- from options bar choose mode Shape, Fill neon color, Stroke none
+- go Properties panel >> Mask >> Feather increase
+- now choose brush to darken the corners

 <h2 align="center">Fit Image in a Shape</h2>

 - open image